chrismetz09/K8s-mermaid-blog/README.md

 * **Format versatilty**.
 You can choose from a suite of diagram formats to fit your needs including flowhcart, sequence, state, Gantt and pie chart formats.

 * **PR streamlining**.
-You should treat Mermaid code as documentation text subject to the usual PR processes.
-Conversely, PRs involving svg diagrams require the participation of the diagram author to add or modify diagrams.
+You should treat Mermaid code as documentation text subject to the usual Conversely, PRs involving svg diagrams require the participation of the diagram author to add or modify diagrams.
 This extra step complicates the review process, especially if the author of the original diagram is not available.

 * **Excellent documentation**.
 Simple text, multiple examples and diagrams included :-)